reimandlab/ActivePathways/README.md

 enriched_pathways <- ActivePathways(scores, fname_GMT)

-#35 terms were removed from gmt because they did not make the geneset.filter
+#35 terms were removed from gmt because they did not make the geneset_filter
 #91 rows were removed from scores because they are not found in the background